 She was going to eat healthy, get loads of exercise, be slim and fit and feel great about herself.
-Everyone was going to know what a great job I was doing.
+Everyone was going to know I was doing a great job.

 So I focused on veggies and limited junk/sugar/processed foods, praised her beauty and took a lot of time figuring out what was the healthiest food to feed her.

 The problem was, I was completely unprepared for how badly all that would go.

 Mealtimes would often digress into a battle of wills.
 Fights ensued.
 With stones falling in my heart, I’d see her going to town at birthday parties enjoying all the things we limited at home.

 She had a chubby tummy that I’m embarrassed to say I felt ashamed of.
 And then ashamed at myself for feeling ashamed.
 And then embarrassed by how judged as being a bad parent I perceived myself to be every time someone else’s little darling ate the carrots and sugar-free muffins while mine steadfastly ignored hers and begged for more ice-cream.

 The harder I tried, the more frustrated I got.
 It was hideous.

 The moment really came for me when I walked into the kitchen and found my whip smart girl at the cupboard shoving sweets (which we rarely had in the house, because I was doing the limit sugar thing) into her mouth.
 The look of guilt and shame and fear on her face sent ice down my veins.
 On her face was everything I’d ever felt about my body and how I ate.

 In that moment, I made a decision – this stops right here.
 I promised this divine creature I wouldn’t let her go down the same body shame route that I had – but she is.
 I need to do something different.
 I’m going to do something different.